dlab-berkeley/programming-fundamentals/1-6_python.md

 > not work on Python 3.
 This is one of the motivations behind BCE -
 > to standardize software versions for teaching, etc.
 >
-> To see which version of Python you have, enter the commant `which python` in
+> To see which version of Python you have, enter the command `which python` in
 > bash.
 You can use the `which` command with other programs, too.

 ### Running Python in Shell: Normal Mode